When Can My Child Start School?

 Schools in the UAE operate to two distinct Academic calendars.
 There is supposed to be a unified calendar that applies to all schools throughout the UAE, but in reality, variations still exist between different Emirates and individual schools.
 The following is therefore indicative.

 For Indian/Pakistani and Japanese curriculum schools, the academic year is similar to the home countries, with the new academic year starting in April.
 There is a summer break from late June to late August, a further two week break at the end of the calendar year; school ends mid-March.
 There is a further two week break before the start of the new academic year.

-All other international curricula schools follow the Western calendar, with the academic year starting in September, a short (two week) break at the end of the calendar year, a two-week Spring break in April and the end of the academic year at the end of June.
+All other international curricula schools follow the Western calendar, with the academic year starting in September, a short (two week) break at the end of the calendar year, a two-week Spring break in April and the end of the academic year at the end of June or early July.
 Most schools have a short mid-term break in the first and second terms, but not all.
 US curriculum schools, which tend to close for the summer earlier, tend also to have little or no mid-term break periods.

 You will need to bear in mind the curriculum you plan your child to follow in order to make sure that you start the research process and making applications in good time.